-If you did not enable partitioning for storable classes when you installed Oracle Communications Billing and Revenue Management (BRM), follow the procedures in this chapter to convert specified nonpartitioned storable classes to partitioned storable classes in the BRM database.
+If you did not enable partitioning for one or more storable classes when you installed Oracle Communications Billing and Revenue Management (BRM), follow the procedures in this chapter to convert specified nonpartitioned storable classes to partitioned storable classes in the BRM database.

 Before partitioning your storable classes, read the following:

-If you did not enable partitioning for event classes when you installed BRM, use the BRM partitioning conversion feature to do so after installation.
+If you did not enable partitioning for one or more storable classes when you installed BRM, you can do so after installation.

-The partitioning conversion feature splits a specified storable class table in the BRM database into the following partitions:
+The partitioning conversion feature splits the table of a specified storable class in the BRM database into the following partitions:

-partition_migrate: Holds all objects created before the conversion.
-The BRM purge utility, "partition_utils," cannot purge objects in this partition.
+partition_migrate: Holds all objects created before the nonpartitioned storable classes were converted to partitioned storable classes.
+The BRM purge utility, partition_utils, cannot purge objects in this partition.
 To purge them, you must develop your own tools based on sound Oracle database management principles.

-partition_historic: Holds nonpurgeable events created after the conversion.
+partition_historic: Holds nonpurgeable events created after the nonpartitioned storable classes were converted to partitioned storable classes.
 Nonpurgeable events should not be purged from the database.
-See "Event Objects Stored in partition_historic."
+See "Event and Item Objects Stored in partition_historic."

 partition_last: A spillover partition that is not intended to store objects you want to purge or preserve.
 If you do not add purgeable partitions to your tables before BRM resumes generating objects, purgeable objects created after the upgrade are stored in this partition.

-To convert nonpartitioned classes to partitioned classes, perform these tasks:
+To convert nonpartitioned storable classes to partitioned storable classes, perform these tasks:

-Before adding partitions to your tables, you should increase the disk space allocated for the tables and indexes in your BRM database.
+Before adding partitions to your tables, increase the disk space allocated for the tables and indexes in your BRM database.

 Tip:Oracle recommends that you add enough space for 6 to 12 months of data.